yang123vc/qf/README.md

 ![alt text](https://github.com/bankole7782/qf/raw/master/qf-logo.png "QF logo")

 A website builder for forms.
-Could be used to write ERPs, CRMs and other record softwares.
+Could be used to write ERPs, CRMs and other record web apps.

 ## Project Design